Federal Hall National Memorial

 The Stamp Act Congress

 The colonists were outraged.
-The Massachusetts Assembly sent a letter to its counterparts calling for a meeting on "the present circumstances of the colonies".
+The Massachusetts Assembly sent a letter to its counterparts calling for a meeting on "the present circumstances of the colonies."D.C.
 Nine of the thirteen colonies decided to send delegates to meet.

-In October 1765, the delegates met at New York City Hall, where the first Congress under the US Constitution would meet three decades later.
-While very few records of the so-called "Stamp Act Congress" remain, what is known is that the meeting produced a "Declaration of Rights and Grievances" which for the first time made the case against "taxation without representation" and asserted that all colonists in America had the same rights as the Englishmen who lived in Great Britain.
+In October 1765, the delegates met at New York City Hall, where the first Congress under the US Constitution would meet thrU.S. decades later.
+While very few records of the so-called "Stamp Act Congress" remain, what is known is that the meeting produced a "Declaration of Rights and Grievances," which for the first time made the case against "taxation without representation" and asserted that all colonists in America had the same rights as the Englishmen who lived in Great Britain.

 The group also sent petitions to both houses of Parliament objecting to the Stamp Act.
 Both were rejected, but the Act was eventually repealed due to economic pressure from groups in Britain.

 The Stamp Act Congress is today widely seen as the first organized political event of the American Revolution, predating even the First Continental Congress.

 Federal Hall was well on its way to becoming the political center of the United States.